elemerz/html2pdf/fe-designer-dragdrop/feature-request.md

   - More compact, expand / collapsible regions
   - Engraved Sections with border.

-- Make cell selection easier: Clicking in an area where cell is covered by content ==> Cell does not become selected, cog does not appear. ==> Ok
+- Make cell selection easier: Clicking in an area where cell is covered by content ==> Ok Cell does not become selected, cog does not appear. ==> Ok
 - OnCellDblClick: open contentEditor => Ok
 - Align ContentEditor more elegantly on Open. => Ok
 - Merge "ROWS" and "COLUMNS" 	from ".property-section": "TABLE" into the "GENERAL" section.
   Place "ROWS", "COLUMNS" after the "TYPE" .property-field.
+- Paddings on Level > 0 => apply on Level-0 cell instead of sub-cell! => to Fix.

 ## Still to implement (Not in POC)

 - Own Database support
+- Unit and Integration & End-To-End test.
+- Implement Preview PDF.
 - Support Dynamic report variables
 - Support QRCode and Barcode in designer
 - Custom Font management